 Considerations for Planting Green

 - Wait for the corn or soybean seed to begin germination before terminating the cover crop (which may be a few days).
+Since originally writing this article, we also have growers who have successfully terminated and planted the same day with no corn seed germination issues.

-- Waiting to terminate a few days after planting also allows the rye that’s been run over by the planter to regrow and kill better.
+- Waiting to terminate a few days after planting allows the rye that’s been run over by the planter to regrow and kill better.

 - If irrigation is available, have the irrigation system ready to go prior to planting in the event you need to add some moisture into a dry seedbed.